 - Format Painter works beyond the shapes on any other slide object.
 You can use it to copy the look of text placeholders, tables, pictures, charts, etc.

-Follow these steps to use the Format Painter in PowerPoint 2013 for Windows:
+Follow these steps to use the Format Painter in PowerPoint 365 for Mac:

-- Select the shape whose attributes you want to copy, as shown in Figure 1.
+- Select the shape whose attributes you want to copy, as shown in Figure 2, below.

-- Now access the Home tab of the Ribbon.
-And click the Format Painter button, as shown highlighted in red within Figure 2.
+- Now, access the Home tab of the Ribbon, and click the Format button, as shown highlighted in red within Figure 3, below.
+You can also press the Cmd + Shift + C keyboard shortcut to copy object attributes.

-- If you have more than one shape on the slide and you want to apply the same attributes to all the shapes, just double-click the Format Painter button so it remains selected and click on any other shapes you want.
+- If you have more than one shape on the slide and you want to apply the same attributes to all the shapes, you can double-click the Format button rather than single-clicking.
+Doing so allows the cursor to become “sticky,” and you can click on any other shapes you want.
 These other shapes need not be on the same slide.
-In fact they need not be on the same presentation.
-What's important is all those slides must be open.
+In fact, they need not be on the same presentation.
+It’s important though that all those slides must be open.

-- Then click the Format Painter button again to deselect it or just press the Esc key.
-Figure 5 shows the attributes of the original shape applied to several other shapes.
+- Then, click the Format button again to deselect it or press the Esc key.
+Figure 6, below, shows the attributes of the original shape applied to several other shapes.

 - Save your presentation often.